doreenlulu/portfolio/readme.md

 ### Get to know me

-💬 I'm an expert on **I am a full-stack developer with two years experience in softwarre development.**
+💬 I'm an expert on **I am a full-stack developer with two years experience in software development.**

 📄 Know about my experiences [through my CV](about/resume.md)